dmj111/dmj111.github.io/posts/2014/js-quicksort-update.rst

    :trim:
 .. |...| unicode:: U+2026  .. ellipsis

-The code in `this post`_ was a quicksort that defaulted to using the less than operator for comparison.
+The code in `this post`_ was a quicksort that used the less than operator for comparison.
 Here are some times of quicksort using a comparison function the same way the ``Array.sort`` works.

 .. _`this post`: js-quicksort.html

-The times are quite a bit slower, and I need to dig into some of them.
+The times are quite a bit slower, and I need to dig into it further.
 These are the means of five runs each on one million values.
 Some of the cases (triangular, random) had a very large variation between runs.